Casehero

 Executive Summary:

 Swedish Match is considering increasing leverage by conducting a leveraged recapitalization.
-To evaluate the prospects of this operation, many elements need to be taken into account mainly the tax shield generated by the leverage, the market values of each of the debt and equity before and after the operation as well as the overall feasibility of the leverage and the risks associated with the transaction.
+To evaluate the prospects of this operation, many elements need to be taken into account, mainly the tax shield generated by the leverage, the market values of each of the debt and equity before and after the operation as well as the overall feasibility of the leverage and the risks associated with the transaction.

-Based on our analysis, we would recommend that Swedish Match conduct the leveraged recapitalization as it will increase share price due to the interest tax shield and increase overall efficiency.
 Moreover, the company has enough liquidity to cover interest expenses.
-However, a large recapitalization would adversely affect the company as it will lead to a downgrade in the credit rating thus a larger recapitalization is not recommended.
+However, a large recapitalization would adversely affect the company as it will lead to a downgrade in the credit rating; thus, a larger recapitalization is not recommended.

 To support our decision, we have done a detailed analysis of the company financials below: